-With a crunchy chow mein noodle topping, creamy homemade sauce and crisp water chestnuts nestled inside, this savory, Chow Mein Beefy Rice Casserole is sure to please even the pickiest of eaters!
+With a crunchy chow mein noodle topping, lean ground beef, a creamy homemade sauce, crisp water chestnuts and mixed veggies, this savory and easy Chow Mein Beefy Rice Casserole is guaranteed to make its way into your weeknight dinner rotation!
+Kid approved and 100% delicious!

 Jump to: